 Effect Size: The primary aim is to assess the long-term (2 years) effect of a physical activity intervention on changes in Short Physical Performance Battery (SPPB) scores.
-As described in Section 3.3., a change of 0.5 points has been defined as representing a minimum meaningful change in SPPB score (and 1 point is considered a substantial change 30,86).
+As described in Section 3.3., a change of 0.5 points has been defined as representing a minimum meaningful change in SPPB score change of 0.5 points has been defined as representing a minimum meaningful change in SPPB score (and 1 point is considered a substantial change 30,86).
 Based on data from the LIFE and LIFE-P studies, a difference between groups of 0.5 to 0.6 points in change in SPPB scores is feasible at 12 months and at 3 years.
-In the LIFE study, the standard deviation for the change in SPPB scores from baseline to 2 years was 2.2 and in the OPAL-plus UK-based sample the SD for change in SPPB over three years was 2.0 for those with a baseline SPPB of 8 or less (our target population).
+In the LIFE study, the standard deviation for the change in SPPB scores from baseline to 2 years was 2.2 and in the OPAL-plus UK-based sample the SD for change in SPPB over three years was 2.0 for those with a baseline SPPB of 8 or less.

 Sample Size Calculation: To detect a change of 0.5 points with a standard deviation of 2.0, assuming that loss to follow-up accumulates at 12.5% per year throughout REACT's two year follow-up period, the required sample size is 384 per arm for 85% power using two sided 5% significance.
 The REACT study will therefore look to recruit a total sample of 768 participants.
 This sample size also provides 90% power to detect a difference in moderate intensity physical activity of 50 minutes per week (SD 185 mins/wk) with 5% significance.
+A 2:1 randomisation process was applied in the internal pilot phase.
+A 1:1 randomisation process without rebalancing will be applied in the main trial resulting in an allocation ration of 1.11:1.
+On the assumption that the effect size, the dropout rate and the significance level we are interested in remains unchanged then our power will reduce to 84.9% (from 85% power using two sided 5% significance if the sample was rebalanced).